frostplexx/dotfiles.nix/README.md

 ---

-## Quick Start
+## Getting Started

+### Prerequisites

+- A Computer running MacOS or NixOS
+- Make available
-0. On MacOS run `xcode-select --install` to install make and git
+  - On MacOS install it using `xcode-select --install`
+  - On NixOS you can get a shell with make by running `nix-shell -p gnumake`

+### Installation

-1. Clone this repo into your home directory and cd into it 1.5.
-On MacOS run `make install`
+1. Clone this repo into your home directory and cd into it
+2. On MacOS run `make install` to install Nix, ni-darwin and home-manager
-2. Run `make` it will prompt you to select a config.
+3. Use `make` to deploy the system.This will prompt you to select a config.
+Choose the one for the hostname below
+    - MacBook: pc-dev-lyra
+    - NixOS Desktop: pc-dev-phoenix

+### Available Commands

+The Makefile offers the following targets that can be run for managing the system:

+- `all`:      same as deploy
+- `deploy`:   lints, auto-detects OS and deploys appropriate configuration
+- `update`:   updates flake and deploys
+- `install`:  first-time setup
+- `lint`:     format and lint nix files using alejandra, statix and deadnix
+- `clean`:    remove old system generations (runs `nh clean all`)
+- `repair`:   verify nix store and repair

+In addition `nix-tree`, `nix-output-monitor`, `nh` and `nvd` come installed.

 ## Management